-The list of measures are available by clicking here
+The list of measures is available by clicking here

 CenCal Health began the payment process in December 2020 and will continue to run payments on a monthly basis for VBP eligible claims data received for dates of service on or after July 1, 2019.

 Per guidance outlined in the Department of Health Care Services All Plan Letter (APL) 20-014, the payments must be made to the rendering provider.
 In consideration that our contract is or may be with a group, payment will be made at the group level.
 However, the California Department of Health Care Services and CenCal Health require that the incentive payments be passed through to the rendering provider.

 - Encounters occurring at Federally Qualified Health Centers (FQHCs), Rural Health Clinics, American Indian Health Clinics, or Cost Based Reimbursement Clinics will be excluded from payment in addition to

 Payment details and reports will be made available via the Provider Portal.
 Please log in to view payment details in the Payment History Tool and to view a report for each unique provider site and payment amounts owed to the rendering provider under this program.
 Member-level detail information can be accessed under the Downloads tab.
 Any contracted provider not enrolled to receive funds electronically via EFT will receive their payments and corresponding reports via mail.

 File a Grievance

 Providers can file a grievance by filing a dispute as described in the Claims section of the CenCal Health website.

 If you have any questions about the VBP Program please contact our CenCal Health Provider Relations team at email@example.com or for more information about the VBP incentive program, please visit the DHCS website.

 The Family Planning, Access, Care, and Treatment (Family PACT) Program will continue to provide time-limited supplemental payments to Family PACT providers for Evaluation and Management (E&M) office visits rendered for comprehensive family planning services for the period of July 1, 2019 through December 31, 2021.